 Generally, where the search is concluded less than eighteen months after the European or international filing date of the application (the filing date according to Art.
 80 and not its claimed priority date(s)), it will not be possible at the time of the search to make a complete search for potentially conflicting European and international applications.
-This search therefore has to be completed at the examination stage by the Examining Division (see C‑IV, 7.1).
-If the examiner becomes aware of potentially conflicting documents, these documents should be cited in the search report.
+This search therefore has to be completed at the examination stage by the examining division (see C‑IV, 7.1).
+If the search division becomes aware of potentially conflicting published documents, these documents are cited in the search report.

 "E" documents cited in an EP search report can be other EP or WO applications with an earlier priority date (Art.
 54(3)) which are relevant because they anticipate the novelty of the subject-matter claimed in the application being searched.

 In this regard it must be stressed that the "E" document is novelty-destroying prior art under Art.
 54(3) if it discloses the subject-matter in question in any of its parts (i.e. claims, description or drawings).